nolan201/myShadowLucky238.us/README.md

 3. If you are opening the website on your phone make sure to set the zoom to 75%

-# I hope you understood and if you are making a video or just visiting the site by yourself, it will really help me a lot if you subscribed to my YY channel
+# I hope you understood and if you are making a video or just visiting the site by yourself, it will really help me a lot if you subscribed to my YT channel

 # Now go have fun :)